 A Bio Urn option is available with your choice of selected plant seeds.

-Speak to Faye or Nikki at Mid West Funerals for more information on your preferred type of committal.
+Speak to Nikki and the team at Mid West Funerals for more information on your preferred type of committal.

 Funeral services are an important time for reflection and the celebration of a special life lived.
 Because funeral services can include eulogies, poems; memories shared by family members; passages and more, having a service leader helps to bring it all together.